MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     learning path: 'AZ 120 Learning Path 1: Explore the foundations of IaaS for SAP on Azure'
 ---

-# Lab 01 - Implement Linux clustering on Azure virtual machines
+# Lab 01: Implement Linux clustering on Azure virtual machines

-This lab is part of AZ-120: Planning and Administering Microsoft Azure for SAP Workloads.
+This lab is part of **AZ-120: Planning and Administering Microsoft Azure for SAP Workloads**.

 ## Lab introduction